Your Reliable Rigid PCB Manufacturer in China

 - Conductive material: Flexible PCBs are meant to bend.
 To achieve that, property manufacturers use rolled annealed copper in flexible PCB.
 Rigid PCBs don’t need those flexible characteristics and use electro-deposited copper.

-- Costing: Rigid PCB for its compact nature reduces the weight and size of the design.
+- Costing: Rigid printed circuit board for its compact nature reduces the weight and size of the design.
 Flexible PCB, on the other hand, gives the flexibility to shrink the device size.
 Typically flexible PCBs are more expensive than rigid PCBs.

 To know more difference between Rigid and Flex PCB please watch the video